osefatul/ticket-tracker-system-CRM/backend/README.md

 Password Road map:

     A: Request for reset password: router.post("/reset-password")
-    1- Create and send password reset pin code: ResetPinModel.js 2- Receive Email
+    1- Create and send password reset pin code: a- models/resetPin/ResetPinModel.js
+    2- Receive Email
     3- Check if user exist for the email
     4- Create unique 6 digits pin code
-    5- Save pin and email in the database using nodemailer and resetPinSchema.js 6- Email the pin.
+    5- Save pin and email in the database using: a- nodemailer library
+        b- models/resetPin/resetPinSchema.js
+    6- Email the pin using:
+        a- emailProcessing: `type` should be "request-new-password" in helpers/email.helpers.js

     B: Update password in the database: router.patch("/reset-password") 1- Receive email, pin and new password.